 - Test Scores

 The applicant will be asked to self-report his or her LSAT score; scores from any administration of the exam will be accepted.
 Prior to matriculation, those admitted to the Ph.D. in Law program will be required to provide formal confirmation of the self-reported score.
-The Test of English as a Foreign Language (TOEFL) is not required.

 - Curriculum Vitae